spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/marketplace/install-the-marketplace-merchant-commission.md

 {% info_block warningBox "Verification" %}

-Place an order with the `DummyPayment01` and `MarketplacePayment01` state machines to verify that the Merchant Commission process is working as expected.
+Place an order to trigger the `DummyPayment01` and `MarketplacePayment01` state machines.
+Make sure the order goes through the steps and the merchant commissions are deducted correctly.

 {% endinfo_block %}